-John McDermott joined IFPRI in 2011 to lead the new CGIAR research program on agriculture for nutrition and health.
-Previously he was Deputy Director General and Director of Research at ILRI in Nairobi (2003-11).
+John McDermott joined IFPRI in 2011 to lead the CGIAR Research Program on Agriculture for Nutrition and Health (A4NH), led by IFPRI.
+Previously he was Deputy Director General and Director of Research at the International Livestock Research Institute (ILRI) in Nairobi from 2003-2011.
 John has lived and worked in Africa for 25 years.

 - Doctor of Laws (honoris causa) – University of Guelph (2011)